 Myanmar army's pick as UN envoy resigns in diplomatic power struggle

-UNITED NATIONS: Myanmar's newly-appointed ambassador to the United Nations has resigned, saying that his predecessor - who was fired by the military government - continues to represent the country, a UN spokesman said on Thursday (Mar 4) , the latest twist in a diplomatic row.
+NEW YORK: Myanmar's newly-appointed ambassador to the United Nations has resigned, saying that his predecessor - who was fired by the military government - continues to represent the country, a UN spokesman said on Thursday (Mar 4), the latest twist in a diplomatic row.

 The military, which ousted Myanmar's civilian leaders and seized power in the Southeast Asian nation on Feb 1, had fired Kyaw Moe Tun on Saturday, a day after he spectacularly broke with the military government and pleaded with the General Assembly for help to restore democracy.